wulfdewolf/wulfdewolf.github.io/_pages/about.md

 Are functionally discrete neuron types the building blocks of the cognitive map or are they an epiphenomenon of global circuit computation?
 Is it reasonable to link neuron activity to human-intuitive variables such as position and speed?
 Should we stop trying to interpret single neuron activity and look at the population code to understand computation?
-These are a subset of the many questions I am thinking about in this project.
+These are a subset of the many questions I am thinking about in my current project.